loda-lang/loda-programs/programs/oeis/list5.md

 * [A274981](http://oeis.org/A274981) ([program](274/A274981.asm)): Decimal expansion of gamma(2) = 7/5.
 * [A275015](http://oeis.org/A275015) ([program](275/A275015.asm)): Number of neighbors of each new term in an isosceles triangle read by rows.
 * [A275019](http://oeis.org/A275019) ([program](275/A275019.asm)): 2-adic valuation of tetrahedral numbers C(n+2,3) = n(n+1)(n+2)/6 = A000292.
+* [A275113](http://oeis.org/A275113) ([program](275/A275113.asm)): a(n) is the minimal number of squares needed to enclose n squares with a wall so that there is a gap of at least one cell between the wall and the enclosed cells.
 * [A275138](http://oeis.org/A275138) ([program](275/A275138.asm)): Number of n X 4 0..2 arrays with no element equal to any value at offset (-2,-2) (-1,-2) or (0,-1) and new values introduced in order 0..2.
 * [A275151](http://oeis.org/A275151) ([program](275/A275151.asm)): a(1) = 8; a(n) = 3*a(n-1) + 2*sqrt(2*a(n-1)*(a(n-1)-7)) - 7 for n > 1.
 * [A275155](http://oeis.org/A275155) ([program](275/A275155.asm)): a(1) = 18; a(n) = 3*a(n - 1) + 2*sqrt(2*a(n - 1)*(a(n - 1) - 14)) - 14 for n > 1.